ydb242/cortx-motr/doc/dev/addb_probe/README.md

 Seagate chronometry tools heavily rely on ADDB storage objects that are generated during Motr test or workload execution.
 System behavior can be visualized by creating sequential diagrams/timelines, drawing system queues, requests' states' histograms and so on.

 Assume we have a given system test and want to evaluate system behavior.
-The first step of system profiling is to plot timing diagrams.
+The first step to observe the system behaviour is to plot timing diagrams of the top-level request flow, or, client (former clovis) request flow.
 Moving from simple one-shot ADDB probes to complex layer and inter-layer relations, will help us to fix the given source code from sequential requests processing to parallel.

 Sequential execution:
 ![Sequential timeline](./sequential.png)